 - WordPress is an older web platform than Facebook, Youtube, and Twitter.

-A Quick primer – WordPress market share in 2021
+A quick primer – WordPress market share in 2022

 One of the most important metrics that define WordPress is its market share.
 Currently, WordPress is dominating the market, both as a website design tool and as a content management tool (CMS).

 It has been dominating the market for quite some time, and as more and more websites are switching to WordPress, it’s only a matter of time before market dispersion occurs.
 A good example of this would be in the case of web browsers, where Google holds over 90% of the market.

 - 42.9% – market share of all websites on the internet.